Carnivore Diet: Everything You Need to Know (Updated 2020)

 Nutrients aren’t just those things on the back of your food label.
 They’re fuel for your mitochondria, the metabolic engine for your cells.
 When you don’t get sufficient amounts of protein, vitamins and nutrients, your body slowly sputters to a halt.

 This study found that people with chronic fatigue have low levels of carnitine [*].
 The best source of carnitine?
 Red meat.

 For instance, studies have found that people with fatigue have higher levels of omega 6 fatty acids [*].
-The seed oils you’re eating instead of “dangerous saturated fats” are loaded with these omega 6’s.

 Lastly, ketones are superfuel for your brain.
 They have more ATP per gram than glucose, and they lead to more efficient energy usage.
 Why would you submit your brain to glucose sludge when you could power it with high-octane ketones?

-#4 Effortless Weight Loss
+#4 The Carnivore Diet May Increase Weight Loss

 First and foremost, it reduces insulin levels by removing all foods on the Mount Rushmore of glycemia.